zenml-io/zenml-projects/zen-news-summarization/README.md

 # The goal of the project

-The definition of the concrete use-case aside, this project aims to showcase some of the advantages that ZenML brings to the table.
+The definition of the concrete use case aside, this project aims to showcase some of the advantages that ZenML brings to the table.
 Some major points we would like to highlight include: